-You have just made a decision to make a significant organisational change, such as adopting a more future-focused performance management system.
-This is when you start to feel the pressure and you want immediate results that will prove you have made the right decision.
-You want engaged employees, you want to see improved morale and you want it all to happen soon.
+When you have finally decided to change a performance management process, you will likely start to feel the pressure.
+You will probably want immediate results that prove you have made the right decision.
+You want engaged employees.
+You want to see improved morale and you want it all to happen soon.

 Under annual appraisals, there was a pressure and expectation to get a high completion rate of annual appraisal forms.
 Knowing this, you might be putting yourself under the same pressure for regular performance discussions, and that would be a tall order.
 But, like all things, we need to consider the value of these kinds of metrics.

-Let’s say you then moved to a new continuous model and you got say 50% of employees having regular, meaningful performance discussions in the first few months.
+Let’s say you then moved to a new continuous model and you got 50% of employees having regular, meaningful performance discussions in the first few months.
 Despite the lower face-value metric, this is likely to be a bigger win as a much higher proportion of your workforce will now be getting regular, performance-enhancing feedback than under your previous annual appraisals approach.

 The typical annual performance review is far too complex.
-It attempts to accomplish far too much in one go, much of which feels irrelevant to the employee and manager.
+It attempts to accomplish far too much in one go — and much of it feels irrelevant to the employee and manager.

 One thing you can be sure of in performance management is the more you ask people to do, the less well they will do it.
 People can only handle so much and when you overburden them, you turn the performance management process into a tick-box exercise that nobody enjoys or even cares about.

 Continuous performance management breaks things down into their component parts and keeps things simple.
 In our experience, this significantly minimises internal resistance to change.
 You can get immediate performance improvement just by having regular developmental conversations, combined with in-the-moment feedback.
 If you want any additional elements, you should question the value they bring to the process and make them as simple and clear as possible.
 This rule is particularly true of performance-reward links, which are commonly made far more complex than necessary.Watch Our 7 Minute Demo Video